luisfuturist/challenge-pgz/CONTRIBUTING.md

 1. **Generate a commit message**
    - Use the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) format, in particular the [Angular Commit Convention](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#commit).
    - It's recommended to generate a commit message using AI of the IDE you are using.
 For example, in VSCode, you can use the `Copilot` extension to generate a commit message.
-   - Check for warnings of already included authors in the commit message.

 2. **Commit**
    - Run `git commit` to commit your changes or use the IDE's commit button.